deeplook/checklists/README.rst

 At the moment you can find here only a few notes which might turn into some documentation project based on Sphinx, or some kind of forms on some website or a mobile app.
+In fact, there is one prototype web application for using a checklist-style approach for surveys in a folder named ``examples/checklist_survey``.

 More to come...